 For nature and wildlife photography having a mobile house and office allows me to stay where the pictures are.
 I don’t need to rush and I can stay till I have all the pictures that I want.
 Then I can get something to eat or sleep in the Turtle.
 When shooting in the cold I can keep my gear warm and dry with a place to charge up the batteries should I need to.
 If I start to get chilled I can return to the heated comfort to recharge my batteries.

 One great thing with the entire Turtle line is the home away from home feeling.
 No matter where I park I have my home.

-I love having those extras when shooting to make life more enjoyable.
+I love having those extras when exploring and shooting to make life more enjoyable.
 I may head out for a couple hours but that soon turns into a day, or a day turns into two days.
 With the extras that I carry I am able to stay comfortable and safe in many situations no matter how long I am there.

 The Saskatchewan Sand Hills is just one example where this worked so well.
 It was a perfect location to shoot but it has zero amenities.
 I pulled up on a hot and dry day to find NOTHING!!
 For 30 minutes in all directions there was NOTHING!
 No hotels, No bathroom, No food.
 But with the White Turtle III there was home a few feet away!
 I was comfortable and ready for a few days of shooting.